Social security contributions

 There is no gift tax liability on the donor.
-However, any sum of money aggregating to INR 50,000 or more received during the relevant tax year without consideration or for an inadequate consideration by an individual from any person not being a relative (see below for details) is subject to income tax in the hands of the recipient.
+However, any sum of money aggregating to INR 50,000 or more received during the relevant tax year without consideration or for an inadequate consideration by an individual from any person not being a relative (see below for details) is subject to income tax in the hands of recipient.

 Similarly, the following receipts are also subject to tax:

-- Any specified movable property received for a consideration less than fair market value, where the difference of the fair market value and a consideration is more than INR 50,000: Such difference is taxable.
+- any specified movable property received for a consideration less than fair market value, where the difference of the fair market value and a consideration is more than INR 50,000 – such difference is taxable.

-- Any immovable property received without consideration, the stamp duty value of which exceeds INR 50,000: Total amount of stamp duty value is taxable.
+- any immovable property received without consideration, the stamp duty value of which exceeds INR 50,000 – total amount of stamp duty value is taxable.

-Further, the same are not considered as taxable if received on the occasion of marriage, under a will/ inheritance, in contemplation of death of the payer, or through any other criteria specified in the law.
+Further, the same are not considered as taxable if received on the occasion of marriage, under a will/ inheritance, in contemplation of death of the payer or through any other criteria specified in the law.